ricardouriegas/notes-cuatri-8/notes/ingles.unidad5.md

 - I wish i _had_ more money
 - I wish my mom _lived_ here with me
 - I wish I _were_ less controlling

+# Nonreversible word pairs
+There are words we usually use together and follow the same order, these can have a literal or non literal meaning

+## Excuses/arguments
+- You better be there tomorrow, no **its or buts** about it

+## Be patient and find out
+- No one knosw what will happen, we'll have to **wait and see**

+## Exact details
+- You need to know the **ins and outs** of your research project

+## Compromise/be flexible
+- Relationship are supposed to be a **give and take**

+## Generraly speaking
+- I'm okay with my speak, **by and large** but I still want o give it another look

+## Tolerate it as best you can
+- I really dont want to go, but I guess I'll just habe to **grin and bear it** (te vas a tener que aguantar)

+## A varety of things
+- I've got to finish a bouch of **odds and ends** before I leave for my trip

+## Accept it or refuse it, I dont care
+- I really like the movie **take it or leave it**